-Front slideout room switches are typically located near the Systems Monitor Panel or on a wall near the slideout room.
+Front slideout room switches are typically located near the Systems Monitor Panel.
 Location varies by model and floorplan.

-Rear slideout switches (if equipped) are typically located on a wall in the rear of the coach in or near the slideout room.
+Rear slideout switches are typically located on a wall in the rear of the coach in or near the slideout room.
 Location varies by model and floorplan.